-HEALTH AND SAFETY Mr Milmer
+HEALTH AND SAFETY Mr Milmer/Mr Silver

 Meet our Governors

-Linda Skinner - Vice Chair
+Linda Skinner - Chair of Governors

 I moved to beautiful Swanage with my husband in 2012 having spent many happy family holidays in Dorset.
 With 25 years’ experience and a master’s degree in education management, I missed regular contact with education and the buzz that working with committed staff and children eager to learn brings and so when I was approached to become a governor I did not hesitate.
-Two years ago I trained to be an Ofsted inspector and so I feel this brings a useful added dimension to my governor role.
+A few years ago I trained to be an Ofsted inspector and so I feel this brings a useful added dimension to my governor role.

-Vicki Church – Chair of Governors
+Vicki Church - English Governor

 Clare Lowe – Teaching Assistant (HLTA)